cscart/docs/en/user_guide/payment_methods/bank_details_at_checkout.rst

     {__("bank_details")}

 *   Upload the created file into the *design/themes/[CUSTOMER_ACTIVE_THEME]/templates/views/orders/components/payments* directory of CS-Cart installation on your server, where *[CUSTOMER_ACTIVE_THEME]* is an active theme of your storefront.
-*   In the Administration panel, go to **Administration → Payment methods** and open the settings of the desired payment method, i.e. *Bank wire transfer* (create it if necessary).
+*   In the Administration panel, go to **Settings → Payment methods** and open the settings of the desired payment method, i.e. *Bank wire transfer* (create it if necessary).
 *   Select *bank_wire_transfer.tpl* in the **Template** select box in the opened popup window.
 *   Click the **Save** button to save the changes.
 *   Open the storefront and go to checkout.
 Select the payment method in the **Billing options** section.
 The banking details should be displayed below the payment method name.